JVHallam/kata_azure_pipelines/readme.md

         * The task now echos "TEST PARAM"

 ## Each
-* Create a parameter:
+* Create another parameter:
     * make it an array
+    * Set it's type appropriately
     * call it "siteCodes"
     * give it the default value of : zz01, zz04, je03

-* Use that with each, to generate 3 stages
+* Use that with an each:
+    * Generate a stage for each sitecode
+    * echo the siteCode, like above

 ## Conditional stage insertion: